Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling: Comparative Evaluation

-\textbf{Testing for absent edges via Savage-Dickey density ratio.} The Savage-Dickey density ratio is a method of Bayesian inference used to compute Bayes factors for the comparison of nested models \citep{Heck2018,Mulder2020}.
-In this specific case, the Bayes Factor is usually expressed as the posterior to prior ratio evaluated at a specific parameter value (usually a value under the hypothesis that one wants to test for.)
-We can take advantage of the posterior samples and calculate the Bayes factor to test the constrained hypothesis $\mathcal{H}_c : \theta = 0$ against an unconstrained one $\mathcal{H}_u: \theta \in \mathbb{R}$, with the simplified formula
+The Savage-Dickey density ratio computes Bayes factors for the comparison of nested models \citep{Dickey_1971,WagenmakersEtAl_2010,Bouranis2018,Sekulovski2024}.
+In this setting, the Bayes factor equals the posterior-to-prior ratio evaluated at the null value.
+We compute the Bayes factor to test the constrained hypothesis $\mathcal{H}_c : \theta = 0$ against the unconstrained hypothesis $\mathcal{H}_u: \theta \in \mathbb{R}$, with the simplified formula

-where $\pi(\theta = 0|\mathbf{X})$ is the posterior density of $\theta$ evaluated at $0$, and $\pi(\theta = 0)$ is the prior density of the same parameter evaluated at $0$.
-In our numerical experiments, the numerator is calculated for all the posterior distributions resulting from methods under comparison and for the exact posterior.
-The denominator is calculated using the prior distributions assumed for the model parameters, which are discussed in Appendix \ref{appendix:the_fishermhala_sampling_algorithm_and_priors}.
+where $\pi(\theta = 0\mid\mathbf{X})$ is the posterior density of $\theta$ evaluated at $0$, and $\pi(\theta = 0)$ is the prior density of the same parameter evaluated at $0$.
+In the simulations, the numerator is evaluated for each method as well as for the exact posterior; the denominator follows from the prior specification (cf. Appendix \ref{appendix:the_fishermala_sampling_algorithm_and_priors}).

-Moreover, here we consider the use of the Savage-Dickey density ratio as one of the possible methods to test conditional independence between nodes in a Bayesian network.
-Other Bayesian testing approaches for assessing conditional independence within psychometric networks are examined by \citet{Sekulovski2024}.
-It is important to clarify that the Savage-Dickey ratio can be seen as a preliminary method to test conditional independence in a simplified framework where we do not need to compute or approximate integrals.
-However, the choice of the prior can strongly affect the accuracy of the Bayes factor.
-Indeed, with the Savage-Dickey ratio we can calculate an accurate Bayes factor only when the prior distribution of the nuisance parameters ($\psi$) in the nested model ($\mathcal{H}_c$) matches the conditional prior distribution in the full model ($\mathcal{H}_u$), that is $\pi(\psi \ | \ \mathcal{H}_c) = \pi(\psi \ | \ \theta = 0 , \mathcal{H}_u)$.
+We use the Savage-Dickey ratio to test conditional independence between nodes; alternative Bayesian approaches are discussed by \citet{Sekulovski2024}.
+The method avoids computing marginal likelihood integrals but depends on the prior specification.
+The Savage-Dickey representation of the Bayes factor is valid only if the prior for nuisance parameters ($\psi$) in the constrained model ($\mathcal{H}_c$) matches the conditional prior distribution in the full model ($\mathcal{H}_u$), that is